-The purpose of this study is to understand if adding radium-223 dichloride to exemestane and everolimus helps subjects to delay the occurrence of symptomatic skeletal events (SSEs).
-The SSEs are defined as new symptomatic (i.e. painful) bone fractures due to bone metastases, spinal cord compression (pressure on the spinal cord causing symptoms such as pain, leg weakness, numbness, tingling, burning or other sensations), or requires surgery or radiation therapy delivered by an external machine to relieve bone related symptoms/signs.
+The main goal of this study is to understand if adding radium-223 dichloride to the standard of care hormonal therapy helps subjects to survive longer with a delay in the occurrence of symptomatic skeletal events (SSEs).
+The SSEs are defined as symptomatic (i.e. painful) bone fractures due to bone metastases with symptoms of pain, a symptomatic spinal cord compression (a mass such as a tumor or bone which puts pressure on the spinal cord causing symptoms such as pain, legs weakness, etc), or use of surgery or radiation therapy delivered by an external machine to relieve your bone related symptoms/signs.
 As your doctor explained to you, your breast cancer has spread to the bones (bone metastases).
-As one of the standards of care, subjects with breast cancer and bone metastases may receive treatment with exemestane and everolimus in addition to best supportive care (care given to a patient to help lessen symptoms caused by the disease).
-Currently, your doctor considers that standard of care therapy with exemestane and everolimus is an appropriate treatment for you.
+As one of the standards of care, subjects with breast cancer and bone metastases are treated with hormonal therapy in addition to best supportive care (care given to a cancer patient to help lessen symptoms caused by the cancer).
+Currently, your doctor considers that standard of care hormonal therapy is an appropriate treatment for you.